Steven Grace Law

 The countdown begins when you miss a payment, not when you took out the loan.
 Keeping accurate payment records is crucial to proving your position.

 Here’s the key: when calculating the statute of limitations (the deadline for creditors to sue you), skip the first day you missed the payment, but count the last day.
-However, there’s one more twist: if the last day falls on a Saturday, Sunday, or a holiday, you get a pass on that one too!
+However, there’s one more twist: if the last day falls on a Saturday, Sunday, or a holiday, it does not count.
 5 ILCS 70/1.11

 So, let’s say you missed a payment due on February 1st, 2023.
-With a 5-year statute of limitations in your state, you wouldn’t be protected from lawsuits until after February 1st, 2028 (excluding leap years).
+With a 5-year statute of limitations in your state, you wouldn’t be protected from lawsuits until February 2nd, 2028 (excluding leap years).

 In Illinois courts, the standard practice is to apply Illinois Law.
 However, there’s an exception known as the “borrowing statute.”
 This comes into play if you lived in another state when the default occurred, and the limitations period in that state is shorter.